 iFeatures is the flagship low-budget film initiative from Creative England for emerging talent across the UK.
 It is made possible through National Lottery funding from the BFI and supported by BBC Films and Creative Skillset.

-iFeatures will back directors and writers making their first features, with the ambition to foster the highest quality British debuts from the most dynamic and inventive storytellers.
+iFeatures backs directors, writers and producers making their first features, with the ambition to foster the highest quality British debuts from the most dynamic and inventive storytellers.
 The programme seeks distinctive voices, bold visions and a powerful sense of place that showcases stories from across the whole of the UK.

 iFeatures has proven itself to be highly successful, with previous productions such as Lady Macbeth, Apostasy and The Levelling enjoying critical acclaim and firmly establishing exceptional new talent.
 This has translated into awards success, with a total of four wins at the 2017 BIFAs, a European Film Award and three BAFTA nominations for Lady Macbeth, a Scottish BAFTA win for The Levelling, and Hope Dickson Leach (The Levelling) and Dan Kokotajlo (Apostasy) winning the IWC Schaffhausen Filmmaker Bursary Award in association with the BFI in 2016 and 2017 respectively.
 Lady Macbeth has also enjoyed outstanding international theatrical success for a low-budget British debut feature, earning over £3.5m.

-For further information and details on how to apply for visit www.ifeatures.co.uk
+For further information about the programme visit www.ifeatures.co.uk

 iFeatures began in Bristol in October 2009 when filmmaking teams across the UK were asked to submit their ideas for a feature film set in the city.
 Just over a year later, the first three films, In the Dark Half, Flying Blind and 8 Minutes Idle were greenlit and went on to theatrical release. iFeatures then developed into a national scheme focusing on stories from across the English regions.
 The second round received over 350 submission before going on to produce The Goob, Norfolk and Spaceship.